8bitbuddhist/PixelMaestro/docs/maestro.md

 Maestro maestro(sections, num_sections);
 ```

-If you only want to use a single Section, pass the grid dimensions directly into the Maestro's constructor:
+If you only want to use a single Section, just pass the grid dimensions into the Maestro's constructor.
+The Maestro dynamically allocates the new Section:
 ```c++
 Maestro maestro(10, 20);
 ```